Embarking on the Journey: Becoming a Network Security Engineer πŸš€

 But what's next after reaching this peak?
 The cybersecurity terrain doesn't end here.
 Many network security engineers further specialize, diving into niches like ethical hacking or digital forensics.
 Some even transition into leadership roles, shaping the future of cybersecurity.
 Remember, the cybersecurity field is as vast as it is deep.

-Having navigated through the career path and opportunities for network security engineers, it's time to zoom in on a typical career progression timeline for a Network Security Engineer:
+Now that we've walked through the career trajectory and opportunities available for network security engineers, let's take a closer look at a typical career progression timeline for a Network Security Engineer:

 Career Progression Timeline for a Network Security Engineer